nazmul199512/nazmul199512/README.md

 About me:

 - 🔭 I’m currently working as a freelance Developer
-- 🌱 I’m currently learning React
+- 🌱 Currently learning React